 Gems are waiting to be snagged every day.
 You just have to spend time looking.

-Rising Rents Are Also A Positive Economic Signal
+Rents Are An Economic Signal

 If your rent is rising by 5% – 10%, but you can get an equal or greater raise, you're winning!
 If rents are flat or declining, it will likely be harder to get that raise and promotion.
 Which situation would you rather be in?
 If I was working, I'd much rather be in the former.

-Further, if rents are rising quickly, it might be a positive signal to invest in local companies.
+If rents are rising quickly, it might be a positive signal to invest in local companies.
 After interviewing many prospective tenants who worked at Google and finding out their mind-boggling salaries, I decided to invest in Google stock 10 years ago.

 There's always a silver lining to every suboptimal situation.
 Even sitting in horrendous traffic everyday could be a positive signal for you to invest more.